vippsas/feedapi-spec/SPEC.md

 {"cursor": "2423423424"}
 ```

-## Endpoint name
+## Single HTTP endpoint

-FeedAPI is using RPC over HTTP.
+FeedAPI is using HTTP, but it is **not** REST.
+OpenAPI / Swagger etc.
+is a bad fit for describing FeedAPI.

 All communication for a given
 event feed happens on a *single* request path.

-I.e., the protocol will not use elements of the request path,
+I.e., the protocol will not use elements of the request path.
-e.g., to specify partition or version or similar.

 Why?

-* This is how version 1 works.
-It will be simpler to keep using
+* This is how version 1 works and we want minimal changes.
-  the same endpoints for version 1 of the protocol and version 2.
-* Easier to develop the protocol in the server libraries, without having
+* Easier to develop the protocol in server libraries without
-  changes to also have to propagate to the request path routing
-  in the service (of which there
-  may be several ways to do things for each language)
+  hooking into how requests are routed to handlers
 * The users will use FeedAPI libraries to connect anyway
-* FeedAPI does not work well with OpenAPI, Swagger, etc anyway.
+* FeedAPI is not REST and does not work well with OpenAPI, Swagger, etc anyway.
 * A single endpoint per feed is easier to relate to in
   API gateways and so on